mparker-landt/Milestone_Project_4/README.md

 # The Stave
+The Stave is a musical instrument webstore with a speciality in classical music instruments.\
+Instruments are grouped into their respective families; Strings, Woodwind, Brass, Percussion and Keyboards.\
+Users of the webstore are able to create a profile to fill in personal informaiton to make purchasing easier and see their order history.\
+A special part of the webstore is dedicated to the auction of antiques and special instruments.\
+The store also offers the services of rental of instruments and a notice board for lessons.\
 This project was created to meet the criteria of the Code Institute Milestone Project 4.

 ![AmIResponsive Screenshot](assets/images/amiresponsive.png)